 The Camelbak really was vital.
 If I had only taken two bottles, I would have probably needed to stop at an extra aid station or risk dehydration, which would have both been costly.

 Eric Marcotte, who was the last man standing beside me and the one I beat in a sprint finish, didn’t take a Camelbak, and was without water for as much as an hour before the second checkpoint, and I could tell it took a toll on him.

-At the second checkpoint, the race was close enough that I only needed to fill one bottle with water and PH.
+At the second checkpoint, the race was close enough that I only needed to fill one bottle with water and Precision Fuel & Hydration electrolytes.
 There was only Eric with me by that point, and he was sitting on my wheel.
 I tried to get in and out of the checkpoint faster than him to try to wear him down by making him close a gap to me.

 The aid station protocol is different at every race, so the strategy always changes.
 For example, I had a support crew at Dirty Kanza which for the first checkpoint meant someone simply had to hand me a musette bag, so I didn’t have to get off my bike.

 It sounds like you got your checkpoint strategy pretty much spot on at the Worlds, but you need to be pretty flexible from race-to-race.
 How do race conditions affect the way you hydrate?

 Hydration is one of the biggest challenges of 5+ hour races, especially when it’s hot and humid.
 If you don’t have the proper fluids, or if you get behind on hydration early in the race, you can put yourself in a hole that’s difficult or impossible to crawl out of.

 We're looking forward to helping you dial in your hydration strategy in the coming months - how did you first hear about Precision Fuel & Hydration out of interest?